-Figure 85: Configuration space of the z_1 secular resonance: critical angle σ' at the abscissa and secular frequency $g+s-g_6-s_6$ on the ordinate.
+Figure 73: Configuration space of the z_1 secular resonance: critical angle σ' at the abscissa and secular frequency $g + s - g_6 - s_6$ on the ordinate.
 Left: all family asteroids included; right: zoom of the previous figure near z_1 resonance zone.
 Solid curves show evolution tracks of several Eos-family asteroids during our 10 My orbital integration (high-frequencies have been eliminated).
 The innermost librating orbit is (221) Eos itself, while other asteroids show and example of transitions between libration and circulation -(2216) Kerch- and circulations - (513) Centesima and (520) Franziska.
 Dots are current position of Eos asteroids (HCM family with $V_c = 55 \text{ m/s}$).
-The negative value of $g+s-g_6-s_6$ frequency occurs when orbital semimajor axis is smaller than the z_1 libration centre for given value of the eccentricity and inclination; thus the bulk of the family (adhering eventually to the J7/3 MMR; see Fig. 72) projects to this part of our plot.
+The negative value of $g + s - g_6 - s_6$ frequency occurs when orbital semimajor axis is smaller than the z_1 libration centre for given value of the eccentricity and inclination; thus the bulk of the family (adhering eventually to the J7/3 MMR; see Fig. 60) projects to this part of our plot.

-filtering of high-frequencies taken from the osculating orbital elements.
+z_1 resonance in the Eos family.
+To examine evolution inside the z_1 -resonance, we first need to identify those Eos family asteroids currently inside the resonance.
+This was accomplished by taking our nominal family with 4394 members and numerically integrating their orbits for 10 My.
+Our goal was to compute the behavior of the critical angle σ' .
+To do this accurately, we excluded Yarkovsky forces from our integrations.
+We output the mean orbital elements of the asteroids every 1.5 ky using Fourier filtering of high-frequencies taken from the osculating orbital elements.
 The mean orbital elements were then processed to identify asteroids residing in the z_1 resonance.
 In particular, we used a running window filter that was 750 ky wide and had steps of 100 ky.